HOME >> Single Blog

 1. Customer Segmentation

-The first step in conducting customer behavior analysis is to classify your customer groups according to the actual business needs of your company.
+The first step in conducting customer behavior analysis is to classify your customer groups according to the actual business needs of your company, which is essential for effective demand shaping.
 The attributes to consider for customer segmentation mainly fall into three categories:

 2. Define Metrics